-Pixel density indicates how many pixels per inch (PPI) are there on a display.
-The higher the pixel density, the more detailed and spacious the picture is.
+Pixel density indicates how many pixels per inch (PPI) there are on a display.
+The higher the pixel density, the more detailed the picture is.

 In short, pixel density is the ratio between a screen’s size and its resolution.

-For instance, the standard 1920×1080 Full HD resolution will result in a different pixel density (or pixel-per-inch ratio) on a 24″ screen (92 PPI) and on a 27″ screen (82 PPI).
+For instance, the standard 1920×1080 Full HD resolution will result in a different pixel density (or pixels per inch) on a 24″ screen (92 PPI) and on a 27″ screen (82 PPI).

-In case there are too many pixels per inch on a screen (over 110 PPI on desktop monitors), everything will be tiny, so you will need to apply scaling in order to increase the size of small items such as text to a readable level.
+In case there are too many pixels per inch on a screen (over 140 PPI on desktop monitors), everything will be tiny, so you will need to apply scaling in order to increase the size of small items such as text to a readable level.

 Pixel Density & Viewing Distance

 Note that at a certain viewing distance, the human eye cannot distinguish pixels from one another.
-Just how far away from the screen you’ll need to be in order not to distinguish the pixels depends on the display’s pixel density.
+Just how far away from the screen you’ll need to be in order not to recognize the pixels depends on the display’s pixel density.

-In case you have a 27″ 1080p monitor, you’d need to be 42″ (107cm) away from the screen, and so on.
+In case you have a 27″ 1080p monitor, you’d need to be 42″ (107cm) away from the screen for it to be ‘Retina’, and so on.